NBonaparte/schemegen/README.md

 | white         | `$white`        |

 Generated configs will be found in `~/.config/schemegen/configs`.
 It is recommended to symlink them to their default locations.
+### Xresources
+The `Xresources.template` creates an Xresources variables file, which will be imported in the main `~/.Xresources` file.
+The variables for each color are listed in the template file (merely the same as above minus the `$`).
 ## Usage

 ### Accessing images